use-ink/ink-docs/docs/basics/xcm.md

      .withdraw_asset((Parent, amount))

     // The initiate_reserve_withdraw instruction takes the derivative token from the holding register and burns it.
-    // It then send the nested XCM to the reserve in this example, the relay chain.
+    // It then sends the nested XCM to the reserve in this example, the relay chain.
     // Upon receiving the XCM, the reserve will withdraw the asset from our chain's sovereign account, and deposit on the caller's account.
     .initiate_reserve_withdraw(
         All,